WaffleGnome/mac/README.md

 ===

-clicking these will toggle 3 new menus.<br>
+clicking these will toggle 3 new menus.
+Clcik them again to close the window<br>
 ![click](https://dl.dropboxusercontent.com/u/161826274/mySites/mac/images/click.PNG)

 desktop icons can be dragged.<br>